 In addition, the listings in the directory show the invoice price for each car — that is, the price the dealer paid the manufacturer for the vehicle — and the manufacturer's suggested retail price, or MSRP, which reflects how much the manufacturer thinks the dealer should price the car.
 This openness about each vehicle's value makes the program especially appealing to jaded car buyers.

-As of 2019, the MSRP for vehicles in this program have ranged from less than $20,000 to over $150,000.
-If you want, you can agree to let Costco check your purchase agreement to make sure you received the agreed-upon price for your purchase.
+If you want, you can agree to let Costco check your purchase agreement to make sure you received the agreed-upon price for the purchase.

-If the price for a vehicle is a little steep, even after the discount, you can lease your preferred vehicle instead of purchasing it.
+For used cars, vehicles are eligible for Costco's auto program if the selling dealer has performed thorough inspections and repairs that comply with the brand's certified pre-owned standard.
+Those interested in used vehicles can also use the program to do a search for a specific car.
 To sweeten the deal, the reduced Costco pricing includes factory add-ons, and Costco members are eligible for manufacturer rebates as well.
 Costco lists all the special financing offers available at dealerships, helping you pick the best individual transaction for you.
-Finally, you can personalize the vehicle's trim and color as you like.

 The Drawbacks of the Costco Car Buying Program